DMAIL-Workshop/DMAIL2025/cfp.md

 # **Submission Guideline and Reviewing**
 **Submission Instructions:**
 - Step 1: Login and enter DMAIL 2025 workshop in Cyberchair.
-Website: <a https://wi-lab.com/cyberchair/2025/icdm25/scripts/submit.php?subarea=S16 </a>
+Website: https://wi-lab.com/cyberchair/2025/icdm25/scripts/submit.php?subarea=S16
 - Step 2: Select your role as "author".
 From the top menu, click the "New Submission" button, and then select "DMAIL 2025: The First International Workshop on Data Mining and AI for Law" to continue.
 - Step 3: Enter your paper information and then use the "Submit" button at the bottom of the form.